 - When and how to generate a new group?

-- A simply, distance-based heuristic on the graph
+- A (simple) distance-based decision

 - The first node of a new group is the representative

 - When to propagate information downwards?

 - Only when there are inconsistencies

 - How to construct an edge in the sparsified graph?

 - Next slides

 - How to propagate information downwards?

 - Next slides